webpack/webpack-cli/.github/CONTRIBUTING.md

 a question to [StackOverflow with the webpack-cli tag](http://stackoverflow.com/tags/webpack-cli).
 Please ensure that your questions that include your `webpack.config.js` and relevant files.
 This way you help others to help you.

-**If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.**
+**If you have discovered a bug or have a feature suggestion, feel free to create an [issue](https://github.com/webpack/webpack-cli/issues) on Github.**

+> In case you're filing a bug, make sure you add steps to reproduce it.
+Especially if that bug is some weird/rare one.

 ## Your first Contribution